 First, I had to figure out where to start decluttering.
 You can either start with the 15-minute tasks discussed above or you can create a plan.
 If you want to create a plan that is fine but don’t let it stop you from starting.
 It really depends on your personality and how you work best.

 If you like more structure, there are plenty of declutter plans available that you can follow.
 You can download the declutter checklist below to help you if you prefer more structure.
 Or you can create your own based on your own specific home and situation and time available.
+Here is a declutter planner that will help you do so.

 Download the declutter checklist below to help you get started and stay on track: